[Back to Money - An Overview]

 Money generally satisfies the following properties.

-• Durability: monetary assets don't "decay" or "expire" - they retain value over time.
+- Durability: monetary assets don't 'decay' or 'expire' - they retain value over time, if you ignore inflation.

-• Uniformity: monetary assets having a given value are equivalent to any other asset having the same value.
+- Uniformity: monetary assets having a given value are equivalent to any other monetary asset having the same value.

-• Scarcity: "money doesn't grow on trees" - Monetary assets represent value purely because they require effort to obtain or manufacture.
+- Scarcity: monetary assets are limited, "money doesn't grow on trees" (the notes say that monetary assets represent value because they require effort to obtain or manufacture, but this does not apply to modern bank loans).

 Finally, monetary assets generally take the following 3 forms: